ethpandaops/ethereum-package/README.md

     # Additional labels to be added.
 Default to empty
     labels: {}

+  # Blobber can be enabled with the `blobber_enabled` flag per client or globally
+  # Defaults to false
+  blobber_enabled: false

+  # Blobber extra params can be passed in to the blobber container
+  # Defaults to empty
+  blobber_extra_params: []

 # Default configuration parameters for the Eth network
 network_params:
   # The network ID of the network.